mrnyby/i2wd-workshop/js-basics.md

 // Functions
 var fun = function () {
-  return 'More on functions in just a bit!';
+  return 'More on functions in a bit!';
 };
 ```